 Detroit Public Television (DPTV) began broadcasting in 1955 as WTVS Channel 56, a non-commercial, educational TV station licensed to the Detroit Educational Television Foundation.
 As a community licensee, DPTV now operates three digital broadcast television channels:

-DPTV is the only public television station in the Detroit market and Michiganís most watched public station, regularly viewed by some 1.5 million people in southeast Michigan each week.
+DPTV is the only public television station in the Detroit market and Michigan’s most watched public station, regularly viewed by some 1.5 million people in southeast Michigan each week.
 Additionally, DPTV is viewed by 1.2 million people per week throughout Canada via cable and Shaw Direct satellite-to-home.

 Detroit Public Television operates from the Riley Broadcast Center, named for lead donors Dolores and George Riley, at 1 Clover Court in Wixom, Michigan 48393.
 The Capital Campaign for the facility, its equipment, and the production truck reached a successful conclusion in 2009.
 DPTV completed building its new studios in 2010.